particle-iot/docs/src/content/reference/datasheets/accessories/debugger.md

 ## Debugging Gen 2 platforms

-Using the headers on the Particle Debugger you can attach it to other ARM processor devices like the STM32 in the Particle Photon, P1, Electron, and E Series for SWD (serial wire debug).
+Using the headers on the Particle Debugger you can attach it to other ARM processor devices like the STM32 in the Particle Photon, P1, Electron, and E-Series for SWD (serial wire debug).

 With the debugger positioned like this, USB connector toward you and the headers facing up: